unosquare/sshdeploy/README.md

 :star: *Please star this project if you find it useful!*

 A `dotnet` CLI extension that enables quick deployments over SSH.
-This program was specifically designed to streamline .NET application development for the the Raspberry Pi running Raspbian.
+This program was specifically designed to streamline .NET application development for the Raspberry Pi running Raspbian.

 **If you came here looking for our old version of SSHDeploy please click [here](https://www.nuget.org/packages/SSHDeploy/), otherwise you are in the right place**